 The School is committed to the safe recruitment, including the selection and vetting, of all staff and volunteers.
 The School takes all possible steps to ensure that unsuitable people are prevented from working with children through its recruitment practices, Disclosure and Barring Service [DBS] checks and induction procedures.
+In addition, as part of the shortlisting process a member of our HR department will carry out an online search as part of our due diligence on the shortlisted candidates.
+This may help identify any incidents or issues that have happened, and are publicly available online, which the school might want to explore with the applicant at interview.
+We inform shortlisted candidates that online searches will be done as part of due diligence checks when we notify them that they have been shortlisted.
+For further information, see Part two of KCSIE (2023) - Legislation and the Law for information on data protection and UK GDPR.

 The School is aware that the DBS does not charge for checks on volunteers, however, in circumstances where the School uses an external organisation to carry out the checks, there may be an administration charge.